ManuSquall/visualstudio-docs.fr-fr/docs/test/live-unit-testing-start.md

 author: rpetrusha
 ms.author: ronpet
 ms.translationtype: HT
-ms.sourcegitcommit: 5ecf0d9b54061ee7ea0bcf6dc701578ddfa856ec
+ms.sourcegitcommit: ae39fe6c1a740f29793141b7a3ac4aa285e42ec3
-ms.openlocfilehash: 53ed79317445f4e972b83fd64d84f2239f4d06b7
+ms.openlocfilehash: f22758b913e4cd1208afba17de09f0dbd646ea19
 ms.contentlocale: fr-fr
-ms.lasthandoff: 09/01/2017
+ms.lasthandoff: 09/06/2017

 ---
 # <a name="get-started-with-live-unit-testing-in-visual-studio"></a>Get started with Live Unit Testing in Visual Studio

 When you enable Live Unit Testing in a Visual Studio solution, Live Unit Testing visually depicts your test coverage and the status of your tests.
 It also dynamically executes tests whenever you modify your code.
 It provides immediate notification when changes have broken your code and indicates areas for which additional tests are needed.

-In this topic, you'll learn to use Live Unit Testing by creating a simple class library and using MSTest to test it.
+Live Unit Testing can be used to test solutions that target either the .NET Framework or .NET Core.
+In this tutorial, you'll learn to use Live Unit Testing by creating a simple class library that targets the .NET Standard, and you'll create an MSTest project that targets .NET Core to test it.

 # <a name="ctabcsharp"></a>[C#](#tab/csharp)
 The complete C# solution can be downloaded from the [MicrosoftDocs/visualstudio-docs](https://github.com/MicrosoftDocs/visualstudio-docs/tree/master/docs/test/samples/csharp/utilitylibraries/) repo on GitHub.